 Decide Soap Price

-On the basis of your target market and product, you would have to finalize a pricing for your soap.
+Based on your target market and product, you would have to finalize pricing for your soap.
 For example, luxury soaps would have to be priced higher than the ones meant for daily use.
-Learn more about your competitors’ prices in your area and then set prices, on the basis of sales tactics.
+Learn more about your competitors’ prices in your area and then set prices, based on sales tactics.

-To be able to successfully sell soaps, not only is it important to understand your market but also how to reach it in the most efficient way.
+To be able to successfully sell soaps, not only is it important to understand your market but also how to reach it most efficiently.
 Spread the word about your soaps as much as possible but never deviate from targeting your primary market.
-Some of the most common advertising possibilities can be word of mouth, Social Media, Business Cards, Sales Displays, Online advertisements and traditional media like TV and Radio ads.
+Some of the most common advertising possibilities can be word of mouth, Social Media, Business Cards, Sales Displays, Online advertisements, and traditional media like TV and Radio ads.
 Small businesses can also consider banners in the local areas where soaps are to be sold.
 Additionally, print ads in the local newspapers can be considered too.

 Make Sellers Channel

 Once you are ready to legally sell your product, the real challenge kicks in.
 At this stage, all the hard work done till now into setting up your business starts to take shape and is in dire need of getting sustained.
 Since a soap business is primarily a B2B type of business, not much emphasis needed to be given in selling directly to consumers.
 Focus on maximizing your B2B channels to the maximum.
 Salespeople should directly approach retailers and wholesalers to promote their brand.
 You can also give offers to retailers in the beginning so that they only sell or at least introduce your products to their customers.
 Offer some perks or discounts to shop owners to improve your sales like a short domestic or an international trip, a year-long free supply of your products, and so on.